tmasch/bpf_be/documentation/Iconobase - Classes.md

 portrait of members / family of portrayed persons (for a group portrait).

 The Edge to Option would function similarly, but it is hard to think of real use-cases, so I primarily included it for the sake of consistency.

+The attribute copy_variants determines if any variants (i.e., Criteria and Options) linked to the Family record should be made available in this Iconography record.

 **Edge between Family and Cycle (EdgeFamilyCycle):**